 Granting additional insured status is different from granting additional named insured status.
 A named insured receives the full policy coverages and limits.
 An additional insured receives policy coverages and limits restricted to their vicarious liability.
 One small word means a big difference in coverage.

 Primary and noncontributory status is an additional requirement to insured status.
 Many third parties who request additional insured status will also want this coverage grant to be primary to and not contribute together with any other insurance available to them.
-This coverage grant makes it clearer which insurer is responsible if a claim materializes.
-Otherwise, if a claim comes in, the insurers could have a prolonged battle over who is responsible for defending and/or paying while the claim itself sits unpaid.
+This coverage grant clarifies which insurer is responsible if a claim materializes.
+Otherwise, if a claim comes in, the insurers could have a prolonged battle over who is responsible for defending and/or paying while the claim sits unpaid.

 Additional insured status is complicated enough when it applies to one policy, but sometimes it can apply to more than one.
 If an umbrella or excess policy is needed to fulfill the limits required by the underlying policy (Automobile Liability, Commercial General Liability, etc.), it's important to ensure the additional insured status also applies to the umbrella or excess policy.
 Whether the umbrella/excess policy is a true follow form or has a specific endorsement for additional insured status, make sure the coverage is in place or else a claim may not be covered.